 Snakehead is a fish that is commonly used in the daily meal of many Vietnamese, especially those from the Southwest.
 It can be used to make many dishes and can be found easily in the countryside.
 The grilled snakehead is traditionally cooked without a stove or other cooking tools.
 The locals usually use bamboo roasters to place the fish on the ground, then cover the fish with a lot of straw, and start roasting until all of the hay becomes ashes.
 It just takes about 7 minutes to cook the fish in this traditional way, and you can enjoy the fish right after it is grilled.
 Another way to enjoy it is by pairing it with fish sauce and wrapping them in rice paper.

 Crispy Fried Elephant Fish – “Ca Tai Tuong Chien Xu”

 One of the most famous delicacies of the Mekong Delta, the Crispy Fried Elephant Fish is a delicious and healthy dish.
-The fish is deep-fried with the scales on to create a crispy texture on the outside, while the meat retains a tender and juicy taste of freshly-caught fish.
+The fish is deep-fried with the scales on to create a crispy texture on the outside, while the meat retains the tender and juicy taste of freshly caught fish.

-Mekong Delta is a vast maze of rivers, canals, and trenches.
-Annually, there are many tourists travel to this region to explore and visit the place of diversified cultures, traditions, and cuisines.
-This travel attraction impresses a high number of visitors every time they come to see and experience.
-Known as an interesting place of a visit, the Mekong Delta never fails to impress any visitor because of the local’s friendliness, natural sights, simple lifestyle, and authentic cuisine.
-These exciting reasons always make tourists want to spend their time visiting the Mekong Delta once.
+The Mekong Delta is a vast maze of rivers, canals, and trenches.
+Annually, there are many tourists who travel to this region to explore and visit the place of diversified cultures, traditions, and cuisines.
+This travel attraction impresses a high number of visitors every time they come to see and experience it.
+Known as an interesting place for a visit, the Mekong Delta never fails to impress any visitor because of the local’s friendliness, natural sights, simple lifestyle, and authentic cuisine.
+These exciting reasons always make tourists want to spend their time visiting the Mekong Delta.